 The thought of death makes many shudder, while others believe in the transience of earthly life, in the stoic acceptance of death and the benevolence of God.
 Despite all such varied perceptions and subsequent reactions, many individuals sustain a thought as to how they would like their last day on earth to be and how they want their funeral to be conducted.
 With affordable cremation services Boston, it is easy to see why more and more people are switching to cremation.

 Well, cremation is becoming a popular way of bidding goodbye to loved ones due to technological, environmental, and philosophical reasons.
 The scarcity of land due to rapid industrialization is another primary reason for people turning to cremation.
 Groundwater can be at risk of pollution from burials.
-Luckily, the concern about health hazard can be alleviated by choosing cremation services near me.
+Luckily, the concern about health hazards can be alleviated by choosing cremation services near me.

 Today, the advancement of technology has brought better cremation equipment that reduces the body to its basic elements.
 According to a report by the National Funeral Directors Association’s (NFDA), the rate of cremation growth was 48.6% in 2015, and the rate is expected to hit 78.5% by 2035.
 The staggering increase in the cremation rate is indicative of its increasing popularity in the US.